felipebravom/AffectiveTweets/README.md

 The Java documentation is available [here](https://felipebravom.github.io/AffectiveTweets/doc/).

-Description about the filters, installation instructions, and sentiment classification examples are given below.
+Description about the filters, installation instructions, and examples are given below.